 A ‘taxable person’ under GST, is a person who carries on any business at any place in India and who is registered or required to be registered under the GST Act.
 Any person who engages in economic activity including trade and commerce is treated as taxable person.

 ‘Person’ here includes individuals, HUF, company, firm, LLP, an AOP/BOI, any corporation or Government company, body corporate incorporated under laws of foreign country, co-operative society, local authority, government, trust, artificial juridical person.

 [Note: If your turnover is supply of only exempted goods/services which are exempt under GST, this clause does not apply.]

 A person who occasionally supplies goods and/or services in a territory where GST is applicable but he does not have a fixed place of business.
 Such a person will be treated as a casual taxable person as per GST.

-Example: A person who has place of business in Bangalore supplies taxable consulting services in Pune where he has no place of business would be treated as casual taxable person in Pune.
+Example: A person who has a place of business in Bangalore supplies taxable consulting services in Pune where he has no place of business would be treated as a casual taxable person in Pune.